Pentracchiano/DistributedProgrammingLHobby/docs-src/markdown/interfaces/websockets.md

 ### Connection phase

-First of all the client should start the communication with the server.
+First of all, the client should start the communication with the server.
 In this phase the user must specify the role and the `id` of the match to join.

 In order to start the communication, the client must open a websocket connection using the following url: